orbeon/orbeon-forms-doc/form-builder/form-settings.md

 ![Readonly formula](images/form-settings-formulas.png)

 - **Read-Only:** Boolean expression specifying whether the entire form is read-only (not editable).
-    * If this field is left blank, then the form is editable.
+    - If this field is left blank, then the form is editable.
-    * Otherwise, it is editable only if the result of the Boolean expression is `false()`.
+    - Otherwise, it is editable only if the result of the Boolean expression is `false()`.

+[SINCE Orbeon Forms 2021.1]

+- **Calculations in readonly modes (Review, PDF)**:
+   - Use property: use the [`oxf.fr.detail.readonly.disable-calculate` property](/configuration/properties/form-runner-detail-page.md#calculations-in-readonly-modes)
+   - Enable: Calculated Value formulas run in readonly modes.
+   - Disable: Calculated Value formulas do not run in readonly modes.

+Sometimes calculations should not run in readonly modes, such as the View page.
+This can now be configured at the form level.

 ## About this Form